Philotheca deserti

 Philotheca deserti is a species of flowering plant in the family Rutaceae and is endemic to inland Western Australia.
-It is an erect shrub with narrow spindle-shaped, glandular-warty leaves and white flowers arranged singly in leaf axils.
+It is an erect shrub with narrow, spindle-shaped, glandular-warty leaves and white flowers arranged singly in leaf axils.

 Description

 Philotheca deserti is a shrub that grows to a height of 1–2 m with corky branchlets.
-The leaves are narrow spindle-shaped, glandular-warty, 20–30 mm long and channelled on the upper surface.
+The leaves are narrow, spindle-shaped, glandular-warty, 20–30 mm long and channelled on the upper surface.
 The flowers are usually borne singly, rarely in groups of two or three, in leaf axils, each flower on a pedicel 0.5–5.5 mm long.
 There are five round sepals about 1 mm long and five egg-shaped white petals about 3 mm long.
-The ten stamens each are free from each other.
-Flowering occurs from April to June or in October and the fruit is about 2.5 mm long with a short beak.
+The ten stamens are each free from each other.
+Flowering occurs from April to June or in October, and the fruit is about 2.5 mm long with a short beak.